unpeeled/chaos-tasks-game/README.md

 - bash

 ## Setup
+There are two possible ways descri
+### Manual
-1. Edit `etc/chaostasks-env.sh` with the details of your postgres database you want to create/use.
+1. Edit `etc/chaostasks-env.sh` with the details of your postgres database you want to create/use and source it:
+    ```bash
+    source etc/chaostasks-env.sh`
+    ``
 2. Create the database with its content.
 Execute `scripts/1-create-db.sh`.
 3. Import tasks from a text file:
     ```bash
-    scripts/2-impot-tasks.sh <Path to file with tasks>
+   cat <Path to file with tasks> | scripts/2-impot-tasks.sh
     ```
     Example tasks (in german) are stored in `example_tasks_german.txt`.
     One line per task shall be used.